joolstorrentecalo/gitlab-foss/doc/user/project/merge_requests/allow_collaboration.md

 - The author of the merge request has enabled contributions from upstream members.
-- You have at least the Developer role for the upstream project.
+- You have at least the Developer role in the upstream project.

 In the following example: